-- Liturgy is offered daily at 7:10 am in the Our Lady of the Angels chapel. - School liturgies are celebrated each month during the school day to commemorate significant feasts and seasons.
+- School liturgies are celebrated each month during the school day to commemorate significant feasts and seasons.
 Consult the school calendar for more information. - The Sacrament of Reconciliation is celebrated for all students during the seasons of Advent and Lent.
 This sacrament is available for any student at any time with the Campus Ministry Center chaplains. - The Campus Ministry Center staff offers the opportunity for counseling and spiritual direction to students and staff. - Students are given the opportunity to participate in a number of informative and participative programs intended to encourage spiritual growth and participation in Church life. - Training and opportunities in Liturgical ministries is offered to students and staff. - Adult education programs are offered for personal enrichment and updating. - Retreats are offered for all segments of the Bishop Alemany family: all grade levels, faculty and staff and families.
-For students:
+For students.
+All students are required to attend a retreat each year.
+Participation in a retreat will account for 10% of their grade in Religion class during the first semester for Freshmen and the second semester for all other students